Self-Publishing vs. Traditional Publishing: Which is a Better Choice for you?

 |You can make more money||Locked into a contract|

 |Reach more specific readers||Can’t publish your book anywhere else (not even as a free gift)|

 |Access to special benefits||Risk of getting your account closed due to pirate sites offering a copy of your book|

 What most new writers don’t understand is that being a published author is hardly about writing.
 Most of the work an independent author does is marketing and distribution.
 This means hitting the “streets” to constantly promote your book and ensuring that it’s delivered to as many bookstores as possible.
 This is a heavy process and often takes up about 70% of an independent author’s time.
 Leaving only about 30% for actual writing.

 What’s involved in Marketing?

 Unless you’re with a large distributor like Ingram, you’ll have to cold call bookstores and ask them to showcase your book .
 Stores take a hefty chunk of your profits, usually they ask for a 55% discount.

 Often a basis of consignment (you give them the books and they pay you IF they sell)

 Keep 100% of Royalties

-In all my years of working in this industry have I come across a self-publisher that allows its authors to keep 100% of their royalties.
+In all my years of working in this industry, never have I come across a self-publisher that allows its authors to keep 100% of their royalties.
 Even Amazon KDP takes their chunk which is anywhere from 30-70%, depending on what your book is priced at.
 Imagine working with a company that handles all the hard work, gives you so much creative liberty, a say in how your book is published, and lets you keep all the profits?